the-anna-project/annad/doc/concept/anna.md

 from the very top we consider the following 4 layers.

 1. The `i/o` layer describes a set of network protocols Anna understands.
-Data can be written to and retreived from her over network.
+Data can be written to and retrieved from her over network.
 I/O is flowing to and coming from the server.

 2. The `server` layer describes the actual server listening for traffic of